Rice's whale: Pollution

 The Deepwater Horizon oil spill is responsible for killing nearly twenty percent of the Rice's whale population.

 Oil spills are one of the greatest threats to the species.
 Multiple offshore drilling operations take place in the Gulf of Mexico, many nearby the Rice's whale core habitat range.
 Accidents from these operations can release huge quantities of oil into the ocean, which can inflict a range of harmful to lethal effects to marine life including respiratory, digestive, and endocrine disruption, impaired vision, reproductive failure, increased susceptibility to diseases, and direct poisoning.
 In Rice's whales, contact with oil can also directly damage their baleen and thereby impair the ability to feed.
 Large oil spills require tremendous human effort to clean up, and some of the most efficient methods in doing so such as the use of dispersants can themselves be toxic to the whale.
 In addition, oil residue can persist in the environment and inflict long-term damage.
-Oil spills in the Gulf of Mexico are frequent; between 2011 and 2013 alone there were 46 oil spills that released the equivalent of nearly one thousand barrels of oil into the Gulf.
+Oil spills in the Gulf of Mexico are frequent; between 2011 and 2013 alone there were 46 oil spills that released the equivalent of nearly 160 e3L of oil into the Gulf.
 The 2010 Deepwater Horizon oil spill, the largest oil spill in world history and the worst environmental disaster in U.S. history, released nearly 507 e6L of oil and took place within close proximity of the Rice's whale habitat.
 A 2015 study to assess the damage inflicted to the species' population found that the oil covered 48% of the core habitat range and reduced the population by 22%: 17% of Rice's whales were killed, 22% of females suffered reproductive failure, and 18% of whales suffered adverse health effects.

 Plastic ingestion as a product of increased plastic pollution is another documented source of mortality.
 The holotype USNM 594665 is currently the only recorded case of death via plastic ingestion.
 A sharp piece of plastic 6.61 × 6.2 × 0.2 cm in size was discovered inside its stomach that lacerated the gastric organ, causing internal bleeding and acute gastric necrosis that led to the whale's stranding and death.
 However, the NOAA deemed plastic ingestion as a likely low threat to Rice's whales given that such incidents are generally rare in the Gulf of Mexico; less than one percent of stranded marine mammals in the Gulf between 2000 and 2014 showed evidence of ingesting debris.
 However, it was acknowledged that marine mammal stranding data may not be comprehensive enough.